d-kingangi/Dune-School-of-Wizardry/README.md

 # Dune-School-of-Wizardry(dune.com)

-Dune is a web-based platform that allows you to query public blockchain data and aggregate it into custom beautiful dashboards, charts using plain SQL.
+Dune SQL is a custom built, Trino based query engine that is optimized for blockchain data.

  https://dune.com/cxnsxnsxs